-The duration of a doctoral degree process is most often estimated to be at least three years, which is, by the way, the usual approval period for doctoral scholarships.
-But depending on the individual research and working environment as well as the level of personal motivation and self-organization, a doctorate may also extend over a considerably longer period of time.
+The duration of a doctoral process is usually estimated at three years, which is, by the way, the usual duration for doctoral fellowships.
+However, depending on the individual research and work environment as well as personal motivation and self-organization, a doctorate can also extend over a longer period.
 That is why it is advisable to consider your own motives for deciding in favor of doing a doctorate carefully.